howtographql/howtographql/src/pages/tutorials/graphql/basics/3-big-picture.md

 When a query is received by the server, it will resolve it and either retrieve the required data from the connected database or some of the integrated APIs.

 ![](http://imgur.com/oOVYriG.png)
+*Both approaches can also be combined and the GraphQL server can fetch data from a single database as well as from existing system - allowing for complete flexibility and pushing all data management complexity to the server-side.*

 ### Resolver Functions

 But how do we gain this flexibility with GraphQL?
 How is it that it's such a great fit for these very different kinds of use cases?

 As you learned in the previous chapter, the payload of a GraphQL query (or mutation) consists of a set of *fields*.
-In the GraphQL server implementation, each of these fields actually corresponds to exactly one function that's called a *resolver*.
+In the GraphQL server implementation, each of these fields actually corresponds to exactly one function that's called a [*resolver*](http://graphql.org/learn/execution/#root-fields-resolvers).
 The sole purpose of a resolver function is to fetch the data for its field.

 When the server receives a query, it will call all the functions for the fields that are specified in the query's payload.
 It thus *resolves* the query and is able to retrieve the correct data for each field.
 Once all resolvers returned, the server will package data up in the format that was described by the query and send it back to the client.

 ![](http://imgur.com/cP2i8Da.png)
+*Each field in the query cooresponds to a [resolver function](http://graphql.org/learn/execution/#root-fields-resolvers).
+The GraphQL calls all required resolvers when a query comes in to fetch the specified data.*

 ###  GraphQL Client Libraries